bedii97/fancy_counter/README.md

 # fancy_counter

-A Flutter package providing two highly customizable, animated number counters: `AnimatedTextCounter` and `FlipCounter`.
+A Flutter package providing two highly customizable, animated number counters: `FancyTextCounter` and `FancyFlipCounter`.

 Showcase your statistics, scores, or any dynamic number with smooth, beautiful animations and optional color flashes.